What is an Online Marketplace?

-When you go into an actual store (Remember those?
-Yes, they do still exist.
-We’re talking about a brand’s brick and mortar store, like Old Navy, for example) or shop on their website, you’re buying a product manufactured and sold by that brand.
+When you go into an actual brick and mortar store or shop on their website, you’re buying a product manufactured and sold by that brand.

-But an online marketplace is different.
+An online marketplace is different.
 It’s like going to a farmers market, where different vendors might be selling one or many products, from any number of brands.
-Now picture that online: that’s an online marketplace.
+Now picture that online; that’s an online marketplace.